galaxyproject/galaxy-hub/src/jxtx/index.md

 [<img src="growing.jpg" alt="From Björn Grüning" class="float-right" style="max-height: 10rem;" />](growing.jpg)

 <blockquote class="blockquote">
 Community building is so hard and so important.
-If we are talking about sustainability, this almost never means to maintain and grow a community.
+If we are talking about sustainability, this almost ever means to maintain and grow a community.
 Galaxy will be soon 15 years old.
 You and your team did it!
 Thanks for everything that you have given us James.
 I will miss you.
 <footer class="blockquote-footer">Björn Grüning, University of Freiburg</footer>
 </blockquote>